Linuxbrew is a fork of Homebrew, the macOS package manager, for Linux.

 Debian or Ubuntu

-sudo apt-get install build-essential curl file git python-setuptools ruby
+sudo apt-get install build-essential curl file git python-setuptools

 Fedora, CentOS or Red Hat